-Laura Richards, CEO and Founder of Paladin, the National Stalking Advocacy Service, Zoe Dronfield and John Clough will deliver a petition with over 130, 000 signatures to the Number 10 Downing Street calling on the Prime Minister, Theresa May, to act now to save lives by protecting women from serial stalkers and domestic violence perpetrators by including them on the sex offenders register.
+Laura Richards, Founder of Paladin, the National Stalking Advocacy Service, Zoe Dronfield and John Clough will deliver a petition with over 130, 000 signatures to the Number 10 Downing Street calling on the Prime Minister, Theresa May, to act now to save lives by protecting women from serial stalkers and domestic violence perpetrators by including them on the sex offenders register.

 Zoe Donfield survived a near lethal attack by serial abuser Jason Smith in 2014.
 He had abused 13 women before her.

 John Clough’s daughter, Jane, was stalked and murdered in Blackpool in 2010 by an abusive Jonathan Vass who was on bail after Jane had separated from him and accused him of rape.
 He stalked her using Facebook when she escaped to her parents’ house with their baby.
 Although Vass’s bail conditions ordered him to keep away from Jane, he was freed on bail and stabbed her 71 times, killing her.
 He had a history of abusing other women.

 On the one year anniversary of Alice Ruggles’ murder her parents, Clive and Sue Ruggles, are calling for the register.
 Alice was stalked and murdered by a serial abuser.

 Too many have paid with their lives and it must stop.
 Currently there is no existing framework which can track or monitor serial stalkers and domestic violence perpetrators.
 Instead police rely on a series of victims to report multiple crimes and oftentimes it is the victims who are forced to modify and change their behaviour, flee their homes and disappear themselves in order to stay safe.